 Many of you will have had crowns that have fallen off or have looked like a lump of chewing gum in your mouth.
-Here at Zen Smile Dental Clinic, your prosthodontist Dr Caroline Lagarde Cabasse (specialist in dental crowns, bridges, veneers and their aesthetics), will advise you as to the ideal material for your crown depending on the position of your tooth, your needs and the amount that you wish to spend.However at Zen Smile Dental Clinic, we do not offer low cost or sub-standard crowns.
+Here at Zen Smile Dental Clinic, your prosthodontist Dr C.C (specialist in dental crowns, bridges, veneers and their aesthetics), will advise you as to the ideal material for your crown depending on the position of your tooth, your needs and the amount that you wish to spend.However at Zen Smile Dental Clinic, we do not offer low cost or sub-standard crowns.

 It is better to remain with your natural tooth than spend a little on a poor quality crown as you will end up regretting that expenditure due to the problems it will cause.
 In our clinic we will only crown a tooth that we believe will last, we use only the best materials available on the market and the best laboratories and ceramists.Our crowns are scanned and milled by a computer thus eliminating human error in their fabrication.

 The exact different shades of colour and translucency are conveyed by the prosthodontist to the ceramist and together they confer to produce a tooth that is the exact replica of those in the mouth.
-The zirconia and ceramic used are of the highest quality and a certificate of guarantee of thi

 Cleaning and maintenance of the crown